pingcap/docs/tidb-lightning/tidb-lightning-error-resolution.md

 You can use the configuration `lightning.max-error` to increase the tolerance of errors related to data types.
 If this is set to *N*, TiDB Lightning will allow and skip up to *N* errors from the data source before aborting.
 The default value 0 means any single error is fatal.

 These errors are recorded in a database.
-After the import is completed, you can view the data in the database and process it manually.
+After the import is completed, you can view the errors in the database and process them manually.
 For more information, see [Error Report](#Error-report).

 {{< copyable "" >}}